null

 Historical Flags: Unraveling the Stories Behind Iconic Flags Throughout History

 Did you know there have been dozens of flag designs throughout US history?
-American historical flags vary widely in style and time, with some dating as far back as the American Revolution.
+American historical flags vary widely in style and time, with some dating back to the years before the American Revolution.
 Here are a few of the most recognizable flags from US history and where they came from.

 Gadsden Flag

-First designed in 1775 during the American Revolution, the Gadsden flag is one of the most iconic flags of American history.
-The flag is named for Christopher Gadsden, a brigadier general in the Continental Army.
-The rattlesnake was chosen since it was already a popular political symbol at the time, representing the unity of the American colonies against British oppression.
+First designed in 1775 during the American Revolution, the Gadsden flag is one of the most iconic flags in American history.
+It is named for its creator, Christopher Gadsden, a brigadier general in the Continental Army.
+He was inspired by yellow drums used by the Marines that featured a rattlesnake and the motto “Dont tread on me”.
+The timber rattlesnake was chosen because it was already a popular political symbol at the time, representing the unity of the American colonies against British oppression.

 Washington Cruisers Flag